 Audit Committee approved the appointment of Mr. Supachai kaewfueng to be Manager of Internal Audit.
 The approval was made on the consideration of Supachai's qualifications and experience.
-He was trained adequately to perform such function effectively (detailed personal data of the Internal Audit Manager appeared in Appendix 3).
+He was trained adequately to perform such function effectively.

 Audit Committee is responsible for considering the independence of the internal audit department and comment on the appointment, removal, and relocation the incumbent internal audit manager who is responsible for internal audit within the company.

-12. Related Party Transactions
+(12) Related Party Transactions

-12.2 Procedures to approve transaction
+Procedures to approve transaction

-Once the company is required to make transactions with persons who may have a conflict, Board of Directors, taking into account the best interests of the company, will request comments from Audit Committee on the need, rationale, and suitability of the transaction.
+Once the Company is required to make transactions with persons who may have a conflict, Board of Directors, taking into account the best interests of the Company, will request comments from Audit Committee on the need, rationale, and suitability of the transaction.
 Consideration will be made on conditions that must be in line with nature of normal business practices in the industry and a comparison with the third party or the market price.
-In case that the Committee has not expertise to consider the potential transaction, the company will provide a specialist, such as auditors; property appraisers; and law offices; which are independent from the company and the persons with conflict potential; to give opinions on such transactions.
+In case that the Committee has not expertise to consider the potential transaction, the Company will provide a specialist, such as auditors; property appraisers; and law offices; which are independent from the Company and the persons with conflict potential; to give opinions on such transactions.
 The opinion will used in the decision making procedures of Board of Directors and/or Audit Committee and/or shareholders, as the case.

-In addition, the company forbids management or other personnel who may have a conflict of interest, or stakeholders to be involved in the approval of matters relating to their interests, both directly and indirectly.
-The Board must ensure that the company operates in compliance with laws, regulations, and notifications of the Securities Exchange Commission and the SET.
-Disclosure of information on related transactions, the acquisition or disposal of major assets of the company or its subsidiaries must be operated in compliance with accounting standards as defined by the Accounting and CPA Thailand.
-The disclosure of the transactions must be noted in the remark affix to financial statements, which have been audited or reviewed by the company's auditors, Annual Registration Statement (Form 56-1), and Annual Report (Form 56-2) upon the Securities Act and the Securities Exchange Act.
+In addition, the Company forbids management or other personnel who may have a conflict of interest, or stakeholders to be involved in the approval of matters relating to their interests, both directly and indirectly.
+The Board must ensure that the Company operates in compliance with laws, regulations, and notifications of the Securities Exchange Commission and the SET.
+Disclosure of information on related transactions, the acquisition or disposal of major assets of the Company or its subsidiaries must be operated in compliance with accounting standards as defined by the Accounting and CPA Thailand.
+The disclosure of the transactions must be noted in the remark affix to financial statements, which have been audited or reviewed by the Company's auditors, Annual Registration Statement (Form 56-1), and Annual Report (Form 56-2) upon the Securities Act and the Securities Exchange Act.

-12.3 Policy and trend of transactions in the future.
+Policy and trend of transactions in the future.

-Since being listed on the stock exchange, the company has not used credit lines in conjunction with LANNA RESOURCES Public Company Limited, due to a condition of a commercial bank.
-The bank will offers credits to the company on a condition that after being listed, Bank will consider providing financial support to the company within limits of the credit facilities combined with LANNA RESOURCES Public Company Limited.
-However, in the future, if the company has to do transactions with persons who may have a conflict of interest, the company must continue to comply with the measures and procedures for approval as set by the company.
-The company's directors and stakeholders who have an interest conflict will not be able to participate in the approval process of such transactions.
+Since being listed on the stock exchange, the Company has not used credit lines in conjunction with LANNA RESOURCES Public Company Limited, due to a condition of a commercial bank.
+The bank will offers credits to the company on a condition that after being listed, Bank will consider providing financial support to the Company within limits of the credit facilities combined with LANNA RESOURCES Public Company Limited.
+However, in the future, if the Company has to do transactions with persons who may have a conflict of interest, the Company must continue to comply with the measures and procedures for approval as set by the Company.
+The Company's directors and stakeholders who have an interest conflict will not be able to participate in the approval process of such transactions.
 So, the decision to enter into such transactions will not give rise to conflicts of interest and will provide the best interest for all shareholders.